OE-FET/Origin-Scripts/README.md

 ## Script parameters
 **Parameters** are **variables** inside the scripts that need to be set up manually, using the `CodeBuilder`, before the script is run.
-These parameters are then used to extract various metrics (e.g. the dielectric thickness parameter is used to extract the mobility), or to select the correct graph template.
-If the parameters are set up incorrectly, the script may also not run properly.
+These parameters are then used to extract various metrics, or to select the correct graph template.
+We mentioned earlier that the channel `width` and the `dielectricthickness` are parameters.
+- If the parameters are set up incorrectly, the script will not run properly, or may miscalculate the performance metrics.

 The parameters for each script are the following:

 ### OFET parameters